Lien Resolution 101

 A good percentage of people in the legal industry are unfamiliar with the term “Lien” or “Lien Resolution”.
 Throwing in “Rights of Reimbursement” and “Subrogation Rights” can further muddy the waters.
 Let’s break down these terms and clarify the process.

 Lien: A lien is money owed to a third party for a debt.
-After a case is settled, it prevents distribution to the plaintiff until the lien is paid or waived.
-Liens can be placed by private health insurance companies, Medicare, Medicaid, and Veterans Affairs, to name a few.
+After a case is settled, it prevents distribution to the plaintiff until the lien is paid, released, or waived.
+Liens can be placed by hospitals and providers, as well as a few Medicaid organizations.
+They are generally not placed by private health insurance companies, Medicare, or most Medicaid programs.

 Subrogation: A legal technique under common law by which one party steps into another’s shoes.
 Normally, this involves the insurer stepping into the shoes of the injured party to have the benefit of the injured party’s rights and remedies against a third-party such as a defendant.
 This means that the Insurer could act as a plaintiff in a suit against Defendant, or even intervene in Injured Party’s suit against Defendant.
 Most private insurers have rights of subrogation written into their contracts.